Option Definitions

 Mean Squared Error (Deviation)

-The sum of all the squared errors, divided but the number of errors
+The sum of all the squared errors, divided but the number of those errors.

 Sigma